-On its own this is not enough.
+On its own this is not enough to create successful law firms.
 You should make sure that the strategic message is understood by all staff and is broadcast externally to allow clients and potential clients to digest and understand.

 With a clearly defined strategy established and communicated, your USPs (Unique Selling Propositions) should enable you to differentiate your practice in the marketplace.
 However, that is only half the differentiation story.
 As any good marketing professional will tell, you should back this up with brand values which appeal to your clients.

 After developing your service offerings, your markets and your USPs, it’s time to develop a “style” that will appeal to your clients.
 As a result, your brand values will become clear in their minds.

 Put your clients front and centre.